ruthreshx/Lidar_Object_detection_DBSCAN/README.md

 #http://www.cvlibs.net/datasets/kitti/raw_data.php

-We have downloaded Kitti sequence file.
+Under this website we have downloaded Kitti sequence file.

 # Object_detection_DBSCAN

 As a first step we have to install the dependent libraries using pip or conda under conda environment.

+Mentioned in Requirements.txt

 -----------------------------------------------------------------------------------------------------------